KaunteyAcharya/GW-GR-Test-ppE-formalism/README.md

 - How gravitational waves probe deviations from GR
 - ppE-style parameterizations used for generic metric deformations

-(Of course, in the "Project Report", another mathematiical method to derive ppE parameters is included based on study of other papers and literature review.)
+(In the "Project Report", another mathematical method to derive ppE parameters is included based on study of other papers and literature review.)

 The dataset used here is LIGO LVC dataset.